Leasing Solar Panels: What to Know in 2025

-There are two main ways homeowners can get affordable solar panels—by signing a solar panel lease, or pursuing a Power Purchase Agreements (PPA).
+There are two main ways homeowners can get affordable solar panels — by signing a solar panel lease, or pursuing a Power Purchase Agreements (PPA).
 The primary differences between them are:

-Overall, both of these approaches offer some very appealing ways to save.
+Overall, both of these approaches offer some appealing ways to save.
 Let’s take a look at the two choices to see why you may be interested in a solar lease or PPA.

 Solar Panel Leasing